 To hold your urine until you can go to the bathroom, you instinctively contract the sphincter and activate the pelvic floor muscles to keep it inside the bladder.
 Urinary stress incontinence occurs when the sphincter and the pelvic muscles weaken and do not work as they should.
 As a result, a person has difficulty containing the urine that accumulates in the bladder.

-Women are more prone to experiencing this problem because pregnancy and the birth process stretch the sphincter and the pelvic muscles, which can lead to them becoming increasingly weakened.
-Men can also be susceptible to this problem because old age can cause this problem in both sexes.
-Men suffering from prostate enlargement, or surgery to remove the prostate, can also have problems holding their urine under bladder stress conditions.
-Inflammation of the prostate gland can also cause Stress Incontinence.
+Women who have birthed children are more likely to suffer this condition because pregnancy and birth stretch the sphincter and pelvic muscles, increasingly weakening them.
+Men who suffer from prostate enlargement or inflammation or have surgery to remove the prostate can also have problems holding their urine under bladder stress conditions.
+Regardless of biological sex, urinary stress incontinence tends to increase with age.

 Urinary Stress Incontinence Symptoms

 The stress incontinence symptoms may not always be present.
 A person may not show indications consistently from the same daily activity.
 Also, when symptoms emerge, they do not always manifest in the same way in every individual.
 However, symptoms to watch for include accidentally leaking urine during movement or specific activities.

 In mild cases, there may be an occasional dribble or drop.
 When the stress incontinence is more severe, the leak may be a stream of urine.

 There are several treatment options to help manage this condition.
 Behavioral therapy may be effective in changing what may be an underlying cause.
 If the patient is overweight or obese, then weight loss is a feasible remedy.
 Another step in the behavior modification process is avoiding the activities that cause urine leakage.